Myggski/asteroids-scriptable-objects/README.md

 3. **Event Debugger.**\
       Create a debugger class that can toggle sending Debug.Logs from our events, telling us what event was fired and with what data.

-*I did both assignment 2 (Asteroid Destroyer) and 3 (Event Debugger).*
+*I did both assignments 2 (Asteroid Destroyer) and 3 (Event Debugger)*

 ### Assignment 2 - Asteroid Destroyer
-Whenever a asteroid is being hit, it checks the size of the asteroid.
-If the asteroid is big enough it halves the hitted asteroids size, and instantiates another one in the same size as asteroid that got hit.
+Whenever an asteroid is being hit, it checks the size of the asteroid.
+If the asteroid is big enough it halves the asteroid’s size and instantiates another one in the same size as the asteroid that got hit.

 The files to check out:\
 `Asteroid.cs`, `AsteroidDestroyer.cs` and `AsteroidSet.cs`\